zalora/styleguide/pages/components/Grid.md

 A breakpoint is the range of predetermined screen sizes that have specific layout requirements.
 At a given breakpoint range, the layout adjusts to suit the screen size and orientation.

-The following video is a demonstration from [Material Design](https://material.io/design/layout/responsive-layout-grid.html#) about how breakpoints help to arrange layout on diffent size of screens.
+The following video is a demonstration from [Material Design](https://material.io/design/layout/responsive-layout-grid.html#) about how breakpoints help to arrange layout on different size of screens.

 <video controls autoplay>
 <source data-src="https://storage.googleapis.com/spec-host-backup/mio-design%2Fassets%2F1fsdEL9VNAeJaQjU-bdzLZnZ2IuoPEpYT%2Flayout-responsive-breakpoints.mp4" src="https://storage.googleapis.com/spec-host-backup/mio-design%2Fassets%2F1fsdEL9VNAeJaQjU-bdzLZnZ2IuoPEpYT%2Flayout-responsive-breakpoints.mp4" type="video/mp4"/> </video>